apache/dolphinscheduler-website/docs/en-us/release/faq.md

 ---

 ## Q : DEPENDENT Task Node
-A: 1, DEPENDT task node actually does not have script, it used for config data cycle dependent logic, and then add task node after that to realize task cycle dependent.
+A: 1, DEPENDENT task node actually does not have script, it used for config data cycle dependent logic, and then add task node after that to realize task cycle dependent.

 ---